Pycord-Development/pycord/docs/api/enums.rst

     .. attribute:: bot_dm

-        The interaction is in the bot's own DM channel.
+        The interaction is in the bot's own DM channel with the user.

     .. attribute:: private_channel